 My personal advocacy is equality for all, and this is why I analyze issues of discrimination and prejudice.
 In college, I was actually a debater, and this has helped me become aware of several social issues.

 Wow, how’s that for versatile!
 Or lost?
 Or awesome?
 Or simply, just me.

 This blog was founded on March 2011.
 If you like this post, please subscribe to this blog.
-Ja is also on Twitter and Facebook, Tumblr, Bloglovin (for blog, for Tumblr).
-Email Ja at: firstname.lastname@example.org.
+Ja is also on Twitter and Facebook, Tumblr (blog for my favorite books), Bloglovin (for blog, for Tumblr).
+Email Ja at: email@example.com.

 Ja debated for the Ateneo Debate Society, the most awarded debate institution in Asia and has been consistently ranked in the top ten best debate institutions in the world.
 She has several achievements including the award for fourth best speaker in Asia.

-Before she became a freelance writer, she was BusinessWorld’s art reporter where she covered visual art, theater, ballet, classical music, culture, and more.
-She has been published by The Philippine Daily Inquirer, Philippine Star, Manila Bulletin, Panorama Magazine, Spot.ph, Coconuts Manila, Art Plus Magazine, Cosmopolitan Magazine, and Female Network.
+Before she became a teacher, she was a freelance writer and was BusinessWorld’s art reporter where she covered visual art, theater, ballet, classical music, culture, and more.
+She has been published by Rogue Magazine, Esquire Magazine’s website, The Philippine Daily Inquirer, Philippine Star, Manila Bulletin, Panorama Magazine, Spot.ph, Coconuts Manila, Art Plus Magazine, Cosmopolitan Magazine, and Female Network.
 She previously worked at Summit Media’s Female Network as an editorial assistant.

 All the opinions expressed in this page and in this blog are her own and do not represent the official stances of the companies, institutions, and organizations that she is affiliated with.